-George has represented litigation and prosecution clients in a variety of technological fields, including the electrical arts, computer software, telecommunications, mechanical and medical devices, and financial services.
+George has represented clients in a variety of technological fields, including the electrical arts, software and cloud computing, telecommunications, mechanical and medical devices, and financial services.

 Lawrence Kane, a San Francisco corporate partner, represents newly formed and high growth technology companies as well as more established companies in a wide range of transactions.

 His representative transactions include formation, angel and venture capital financing, mergers and acquisitions, joint ventures and partnerships, lease and licensing transactions, private and public offerings of securities.
 He also has been active in forming venture capital and related funds.